-What type of information we have
+2. What type of personal data do we collect?

 - Biographical information and professional details (for example, work or personal history)

 - Client feedback or interviewee opinions (for example on an industry or area of interest or expertise)

 - Financial information (for example bank account or payment card details)